bozsahin/ceng444/README.md

 <b>Course prerequisite</b>: Officially, none, according to METU catalog.
 Unofficially, you need to feel comfortable with
  programming, data structures, and formal languages.
-3rd-year standing in CS, or CENG280 in the bag, or COGS501 *and* COGS502 will suffice. *Informatics Students*: Please contact me DURING ADD/DROP so that I can tell you whether you are eligible for the course, and to inform CENG department in time for them to open a quota for you.
+3rd-year standing in CS, or CENG280 in the bag, or COGS501 *and* COGS502 will suffice. *Informatics Students*: Please contact me DURING REGISTRATION so that I can tell you whether you are eligible for the course, and to inform CENG department in time for them to open a quota for you.